dlwh-amzn/mcp-obsidian-tools/README.md

 - **Check vault permissions**: Ensure you have read access to the vault directory
 - **Check server permissions**: Ensure the `dist/index.js` file is executable (`chmod +x dist/index.js`)

+### Model Compatibility

+Tool-calling quality depends on your LLM.
+Some models (especially smaller ones) may struggle to format correct parameters for MCP tools, particularly with:
+- Complex natural language queries
+- Non-English input
+- Multiple parameters

+If you encounter unexpected errors, try:
+1. Simplifying your query
+2. Using a larger/more capable model (i.e., Sonnet vs Haiku)
+3. Checking that your MCP client is in the correct mode (i.e., Agent or Plan Mode in Cursor)

+**Note:** Complex cross-referencing queries (e.g., "How does X relate to Y across my vault?") may require 10-30+ tool calls as the model iterates through different search strategies.
+This is normal behavior, not a failure.

 ## Development

 To watch for changes during development: